Lawrance Collingwood: Career

 Nikolai Medtner dedicated his song The Raven to Lawrance Collingwood.

-Collingwood died in Killin, Perthshire, Scotland on 19 December 1982, aged 95.
+Collingwood died in Killin, Perthshire, Scotland on 19 December, 1982, at the age of 95.

 Record producer

-Concurrently with his conducting activity Collingwood worked in the recording industry; from 1926 to 1957 he was a musical supervisor for the Gramophone Company (later EMI) and was Musical Advisor from 1938 to 1972.
+Concurrently with his conducting activity Collingwood worked in the recording industry; from 1926 to 1957 he was a musical supervisor for the Gramophone Company (later EMI) and was Musical Advisor for the company from 1938 to 1972.
 He remained a freelance, retained for a certain number of sessions per week for which he was sent plans each week.
-From the 1920s he supervised nearly all Edward Elgar's recordings for HMV and was also given the task of providing electrical orchestral accompaniments to go with acoustic recordings by Enrico Caruso and Luisa Tetrazzini.
+From the 1920s he supervised nearly all Edward Elgar's recordings for His Master's Voice and in the 1930s was assigned to the project of conducting electrically recorded orchestral accompaniments to be overdubbed onto acoustic recordings of Enrico Caruso and Luisa Tetrazzini.

 He worked as a record producer from the days of Fred Gaisberg, and was later a colleague of Walter Legge.
 He was EMI's producer of Sir Thomas Beecham's recordings of the music of Frederick Delius from 1946 onwards.
 He also produced recordings conducted by Wilhelm Furtwängler and Herbert von Karajan, including Dietrich Fischer-Dieskau's recording of Gustav Mahler's Lieder eines fahrenden Gesellen (under Furtwängler), Kindertotenlieder and songs from Des Knaben Wunderhorn.
 He produced Vittorio Gui's recording of Mozart's The Marriage of Figaro.

 Recordings

-He recorded for HMV from 1922 until 1971.
+Collingwood recorded for His Master's Voice from 1922 until 1971.
 His recordings include: